 Behavioral problems in childhood, emotional and emotional problems, etiology, prevalence, treatment approaches, prevention, and preventive approaches.
 Referral cases.

 The development of CBT.
-Schema and cognitive systems, information processing mechanisms, meta-cognitive processes, and emotional processes.
+Schema and cognitive systems, information processing mechanisms, meta-cognitive, and emotional processes.
 Relations between emotion and thought.
 Counseling processes according to CBT approaches, the role of the counselor, methods, and techniques used.
 Termination of the counseling and monitoring of its effectiveness.

-What is the crisis and how is it coped with?
+What is the crisis, and how is it coped with?
 Crisis counseling is different from normal counseling processes.
 Measures of suicide and suicide risks.
 Limits of the psychological counselors' responsibilities at the time of crisis.
-Natural disasters and traumas are caused by humans and their differences.
+Humans and their differences cause natural disasters and traumas.
 Diagnosis and treatment process of post-traumatic stress disorder and comorbid problems.
 The cultural dimension of trauma.
 The course includes issues such as post-traumatic growth.

-The practice of individual psychological counseling processes, techniques, and practices with individual supervision within the framework of a specific psychological counseling theory.
+The practice of individual psychological counseling processes, techniques, and procedures with personal supervision within a specific psychological counseling theory framework.

-Individual strategies of coping.
-Identifying and using personal and environmental factors.
-Coping skills include cognitive restructuring, relaxation techniques, and active ways of coping.
-Being resistant.
-The course examines how people stand against difficulties and how they maintain their spiritual integrity.
+Individual strategies of coping and identifying and using personal and environmental factors.
+Coping skills include cognitive restructuring, relaxation techniques, and active coping methods.
+They are being resistant.
+The course examines how people stand against difficulties and maintain their spiritual integrity.

 The history, definition, and classification of behavioral disorders.
-Axis 1, and 2, according to DSM V classification are introduced.
+Axis 1, and 2, according to DSM V classification, are introduced.
 Axis 3, 4, and 5 diagnoses are learned.
 The writing of the GAF report is taught.
-Anxiety disorders, dissociative disorders, post-traumatic disorders and mood disorders, personality disorders, sexual dysfunctions, impulsive disorders, and their diagnosis are taught.
+Anxiety disorders, dissociative disorders, post-traumatic disorders and mood disorders, personality disorders, sexual dysfunctions, and impulsive disorders and their diagnosis are introduced.

 Recent developments in psychological counseling.
 Contemporary theories were brought to the field.
-In-depth study of selected current theories (Sensitive to the culture counseling theories, Feminist theories, post-modern theories, etc.).
+In-depth study of selected modern ideas (Sensitive to the culture counseling theories, Feminist theories, post-modern theories, etc.).

 Old age problems and their psychological interventions are discussed.
 Counseling methods specific to old age, such as reminiscence therapy, are discussed.

 With the emergence of the existentialist psychotherapy approach, the theorists and their works in this area are taught.
 The basic principles of existential therapy and their use in psychological counseling are taught.
-Basic works of the theorists and their approaches are introduced.
+The preliminary results of the theorists and their approaches are introduced.

-Psycho-dynamically oriented psychological assessment instruments based on reflection techniques, which are frequently used in children and adolescents, are taught and interpreted.
+Psycho-dynamically oriented psychological assessment instruments based on reflection techniques, frequently used in children and adolescents, are taught and interpreted.

-The use of cognitive psychology as an application form in the process of therapy of books and other written sources, the provision of these resources as homework, and discussion with the counselor in counseling sessions.
+The use of cognitive psychology as an application form in the therapy process of books and other written sources, the provision of these resources as homework, and discussion with the counselor in counseling sessions.
 In the personal reflection of the material being read, based on sharing the impact, feelings, thoughts, and emotions that the reading has left on the reader by the client.
-Books are selected based on the theme to be developed, taking into consideration the age groups of the clients.
+Books are selected based on the theme to be developed, considering the clients' age groups.

 It is one of the cognitive methods.
-It is the study of the life stories of the artists, the writers, the politicians, the civil society leaders, revolutionaries, scientists, and religious leaders, who have left a mark in history and their field.
-It is an approach to analyzing, interpreting, and understanding the historical and social conditions that shape their lives and their ideology, identifying the sources of influence, examining important historical events in their lives, analyzing the individual's life stories, and interpreting and learning their experiences of individual change and transformation.
+It studies the life stories of artists, writers, politicians, civil society leaders, revolutionaries, scientists, and religious leaders, who have left a mark on history and their field.
+It is an approach to analyzing, interpreting, and understanding the historical and social conditions that shape their lives and their ideology, identifying the sources of influence, examining critical historical events in their lives, analyzing the individual's life stories, and interpreting and learning their experiences of personal change and transformation.

-They are the interviews in which it is aimed at understanding the stages of life from childhood to old age, examining the events that are important in their lives, their successes and failures, and how they interpret them.
+They are the interviews aimed at understanding the stages of life from childhood to old age, examining the critical events in their lives, their successes and failures, and how they interpret them.
 It can be completely spontaneous or semi-structured.
 It's based on interviews made by the researcher.
-In a sense, it requires the individual to have a review of his own life story.
-It is a research method that can be used mostly in elderly individuals.
+In a sense, it requires the individual to review his life story.
+It is a research method that can be used primarily on elderly individuals.

-It is the examination of the subjective life experiences which cannot be examined with the curious and quantitative methods by making deep interviews with direct individuals.
-It is the method used to investigate the experience of the individual directly experiencing first hand and their reflection on them.
-Rather, it deals with the life experiences of people who are different from the mainstream and who differ in some way from others.
-It is a method used to focus on issues such as being discriminated against, being a woman, being religious and ethnically different.
+It is the examination of subjective life experiences that cannot be examined with curious and quantitative methods by conducting in-depth interviews with direct individuals.
+It is the method used to investigate the knowledge of the individual directly experiencing first hand and their reflection on them.
+Instead, it deals with the life experiences of people who are different from the mainstream and who differ in some way from others.
+It is a method used to focus on issues such as being discriminated against, being a woman, and being religious and ethnically different.
 It is more of a search for meaning.
 It tries to understand how these victims make sense of their victimization and try to understand it.

-Investigation of the teachings based on the well-accepted and supposed Sufism and tolerance in the society such as Mevlana, Hacı Bektaş Veli, and Yunus Emre and discussion in the context of multiculturalism, social acceptance and tolerance, and use of these teachings in psychological counseling.
+Investigation of the teachings based on the well-accepted and supposed Sufism and tolerance in the society, such as Mevlana, Hacı Bektaş Veli, and Yunus Emre, and discussion in the context of multiculturalism, social acceptance and patience, and use of these teachings in psychological counseling.

-It is aimed to teach about the structure of our traditional family and its importance, sharing and solidarity within the family, role, and duties of the family members, change in the family, protective and developing features of the traditional family, traditional family values, and problem-solving skills, change in the traditional family, conversion to core family includes topics such as problem areas of the family.
+It is aimed to teach about the structure of our traditional family and its importance, sharing and solidarity within the family, roles, and duties of the family members, change in the family, protective and developing features of the traditional family, traditional family values, and problem-solving skills, change in the conventional family, conversion to core family includes topics such as problem areas of the family.

-To examine the effects of multiculturalism, travel, recreation, recognition of local culture, meeting new people and developing relationships, seeing new places and art, culture, literature, and individual relations in these areas, improving people, changing and improving themselves.
-Reading previously written travel notes and trip notes and sharing individual experiences.
+To examine the effects of multiculturalism, travel, recreation, recognition of local culture, meeting new people and developing relationships, seeing new places and art, culture, literature, and individual relations in these areas, improving people, changing and improving themselves and reading previously written travel notes and trip notes and sharing personal experiences.

-This course aims to examine the perspective of human and human nature in traditional Turkish and Islamic sources and human relations.
-Mathnawi, Bostan and Gulistan, Mukaddme, and the Discovery of the Hearts, and compare them with modern theories.
+This course examines the perspective of human and human nature in traditional Turkish and Islamic sources and human relations.
+Mathnawi, Bostan and Gulistan, Mukaddme, and the Discovery of the Hearts compare them with modern theories.

-The curriculum includes the definition of giftedness, the physical, emotional, mental, and moral characteristics of gifted students, their needs, and the counseling and consultation of gifted students.
+The curriculum includes the definition of giftedness, the physical, emotional, mental, and moral characteristics of gifted students, their needs, and the counseling and consultation of talented students.

-To recognize people who are different from the majority, to recognize their lives, traditions, beliefs, and systems.
-To recognize the roles and functions of women, men, children, and the elderly in these cultures.
+It recognizes people who are different from the majority and acknowledges their lives, traditions, beliefs, and systems.
+To identify the roles and functions of women, men, children, and the elderly in these cultures.
 It is aimed to define education, culture, and belief practices.
-In this context, It includes the process for elderly people, disabled people, and people in different social groups, to learn about the people in different social groups, create awareness, and help them.
+In this context, It includes the process for older adults, disabled people, and people in different social groups to learn about the people in other social groups, create awareness, and help them.

-To provide awareness for evaluating the information that the client expresses as non-verbal or behavioral in individual counseling activities.
-To raise awareness of the cues of physical illnesses that may affect the client's particular psychological and social situation.
-Making it easier to assess the applicant's suitability for work in cases of collective bargaining such as psycho-technical examination or recruitment.
+To provide awareness for evaluating the client's non-verbal or behavioral information in individual counseling activities.
+To raise awareness of the cues of physical illnesses that may affect the client's psychological and social situation—making it easier to assess the applicant's suitability for work in collective bargaining cases such as psycho-technical examination or recruitment.
 To provide training at the level of judicial and security personnel who can give training in daily work such as suicide tendency and false expression in forensic work.
-To provide the knowledge that can be consulted for appropriate selection of players, scenarios, and make-up materials to be used in common media in activities such as social media, advertising, publishing, and central/local selection preparations.
-Giving the ability to enable individuals to understand each other's characteristics more easily and to develop appropriate behavior patterns in family-oriented work such as choice of spouse and communication between family members.
+To provide the knowledge that can be consulted for the appropriate selection of players, scenarios, and make-up materials to be used in traditional media in activities such as social media, advertising, publishing, and central/local selection preparations—giving the ability to enable individuals to understand each other's characteristics more efficiently and to develop appropriate behavior patterns in family-oriented work, such as choice of spouse and communication between family members.
 Ensure that educators and guidance teachers in the school know to provide the most appropriate career planning according to the abilities and limitations of the students.

 The course aims to inform the students about the concept of personality, theories on personality, factors that affect the development of personality, the concept of personality disorder, types of personality disorders, and interactions of personality disorders with other psychopathologies.
-In consideration of personality knowledge, the students are expected to recognize personality disorders and predict how these disorders affect individuals' lives and behaviors.
+Considering personality knowledge, the students are expected to recognize personality disorders and predict how these disorders affect individuals' lives and behaviors.